MengyuanChen21/CVPR2022-FTCL/README.md

 python main_thu.py --group baseline --model_name acmnet --epochs 500
 ```

-Note: According to our experiments, results of ACM-Net are very sensitive to the selection of random seeds.
-Before training the FTCL network, it should be guaranteed that ACM-Net can achieve the result (42.6% mAP@Avg) reported in its paper under the current random seed.
+Note: According to our experiments, the training of ACM-Net is not very stable with different random seeds.
+Therefore, before training the FTCL network, it should be guaranteed that ACM-Net can achieve the result (42.6% mAP@Avg) reported in its paper under the current random seed.

 Utilizing the trained ACM-Net model as the checkpoint, you can then train your own FTCL model by running: